UNT-RITS/Tutorials/Basic_Python/Python code structure.md

 input ("Insert a number: ")
 ```

-We can see that the entered value, 5, is taken by the program as a string.
+The entered value is automatically taken by the program as a string.

 It is important to know what kind of input you are expecting from the user.

 If you need a string – the above method works, but if you need an integer or a float to proceed with further calculations, you have to encapsulate the input() into _int(input( … ))_ or _float(input( … ))_.

-Bonus you can directly calculate a string operation using _eval()_ on the input() as in the example below:
+**Bonus** you can directly calculate a string operation using _eval()_ on the input() as in the example below:

 ![](https://github.com/UNT-RITS/Tutorials/blob/master/Basic_Python/images/code_structure3.png)